-The well spiced mixture is formed into small, football shaped meatballs and grilled on skewers.
+Form the well spiced mixture into small, football shaped meatballs and grill on skewers.

 Serve these kebabs with a fresh cucumber-yogurt sauce.

 This lovely sauce comes together in minutes and is terrific served with burgers, grilled Greek chicken and these delicious kebabs.
-It can also be made up to a day ahead and refrigerated until needed.
+Make this cucumber sauce up to a day ahead and refrigerate until needed.
 Made with Greek yogurt, olive oil, fresh dill, garlic and shredded cucumber, it couldn’t be easier to make.
 Get the recipe below!

 Fresh ingredients with plenty of vegetables and olive oil is the way Greeks serve their signature dishes.
-These beef, pork and lamb kebabs are perfect for a meze-style spread, intimate dinner or party on the deck.
-Kebabs are terrific served with ice cold beer and plenty of fresh pita bread too!
+This meze-style spread is perfect for an intimate dinner or party on the deck.
+Serve kebabs with ice cold beer and plenty of fresh pita bread, too!

 Thanks for PINNING!

 Let’s be cooking friends!
 If you make our recipe please feel free to leave a comment and a star rating on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!